 Within the OnTheClock software, we have space for four custom PTO types.
 Your company can add dates (like Election Day) and make sure your employees get paid during this time.
 You can also bulk-add PTO if you decide to close the office for everyone.

 Accrual vs. Allotment in PTO

 Employers also get to choose how employees earn their PTO.
 The two most common methods are the accrual method and the flat rate (allotment) method.
 Let’s explore these two methods and the pros and cons of each.

 Accrual-based PTO is one of the most common methods of awarding time off to employees.
 Employees earn a set amount of time off for each hour worked during the pay period.
 These hours add up to a set number of days each year, but the hours only become available as the year progresses.

 - Employees earn their time off throughout the year, creating a fair exchange of services for vacation time.

-- Newer employees can’t take longer periods off (for the holidays or for a family event) shortly after they start working, which can hurt recruitment.
+- Newer employees can’t take long periods off shortly after they start working.
+This can hurt recruitment.

 - Some employees may have a harder time understanding the accrual process and tracking the time they have.